 Revised and Approved on October 21, 2022

-The core values of our College are accountability, collaboration, creativity, diversity & inclusion, excellence, human dignity, integrity, and social justice.
+The core values of our School are accountability, collaboration, creativity, diversity & inclusion, excellence, human dignity, integrity, and social justice.

 We value equity and inclusion within our community around age, race, sex, ethnic origin, gender identity/expression, sexual orientation, abilities, and religion.
 Diversity makes our culture stronger.

 We value an environment where everyone is treated with dignity and respect, where every voice is recognized, and where every person belongs and thrives.

 We stand against racism and all other forms of prejudice and discrimination.
 We will be a School that embraces inclusivity and diversity in all its definitions.

 We will identify and reduce our internal biases at both the personal and organizational levels.
 We will create an inclusive environment that is a safe space for dialogue that is grounded in our core values.